“What is ‘real’? How do you define ‘real’?”

 And if nominalism is sanity, then what price madness?

 After nominalism we can say: ‘reality’ is way too interesting and complicated to fit into a binary like ‘real/unreal’.
-You can tell the nominalist to fuck right off – you won’t be missing much.
-This will give you full control over your own (de) reification levers.
+You can tell the nominalist to fuck right off – you won’t be missing much – and as a bonus, this will give you full control over your own (de)-reification levers.

 We now know something else too – the complexes and constructs we’re deconstructing may not be ‘you’, but they have an existence all their own, their own causal power.
 And by learning how to shape and build them ourselves instead of being determined by them behind our back, we are already solidly on the road to mental freedom.